-Note: Perspective 5.1 and later supports SAML 2.0 for single sign-on.
+Note: Perspective 5.1 and later versions support SAML 2.0 for single sign-on.
 See What is SSO and How Do I Get It? for more information.
-While Windows authentication is still supported for version 5.1 and later, it's available for Perspective only.
+In version 5.1 and later, Windows authentication is available for Perspective only.
 See Perspective 5.1 and Later: Enable Windows Authentication for more details.

-In order to use Windows Authentication (based on your Active Directory), you must:
+To use Windows Authentication with Active Directory, you must:

-- Have the Security Role Service for Window Authentication installed.
+- Have the Security Role Service for Windows Authentication installed;

-- Have Time Synchronization enabled in your environment.
+- Have Time Synchronization enabled in your environment; and

 - Set up an Active Directory group for Perspective Users.

-- In IIS, open the Default Web Site and your Perspective Services site.
+- Expand the Default Web Site.
+Select your Perspective Services site.